benmangold/brain/README.md

 # brain

-software to extend my brain and make life better
+a brain for my local macbook

 ## folds

-each folder is a `fold` of the brain, a dedicated process
+each folder is a `fold` of the brain, a dedicated process or layer of the stack

-### persistence
+### persistence (memory)

+a multipurpose persistence layer

 docker-managed databases composed together, data managed with mounted volumes to allow easy management and backups

 includes:

 - postgresql - relational database
 - pg-vector - dedicated vector store
 - redis - key-value store
+- mongodb

--
+- dynamodb

-### orchestration
+### orchestration (sub-conscious thought)

-data orchesetration server with dagster
+data orchestration with dagster

+- runs arbitrary python code
+- prompts local `ollama` LLMs
+- writes to persistence layer
+- calls external APIs